jcraane/kmm-images/README.md

 brew install potrace
 ```

-Make sure the magick executable is present in the path.
+Make sure the magick executable is present in the PATH.
+For iOS, the path is determined by the
+building the KMM Framework from Xcode.
+On modern Mac's Homebrew folder `/opt/homebrew/bin` need to
+be in the PATH which is done by sourcing `~/.zprofile`.
+By default Xcode does not source this file.
+To fix that change the Shell of the Run Script step in Xcode from `/bin/sh` to `/bin/zsh -l`.

 ## pdf2svg